Understanding your CP03C Notice

 - Use our First Time Homebuyer Credit Account Look-up for specific account and credit reporting information.

 The repayment amount is equal to the full amount of the credit you received minus any credit repayments you may have already made.

 Do I have to repay the credit if my home was is destroyed, condemned, or disposed of under threat of condemnation and I acquired a new home within two years?

 You do not have to repay the credit if you purchased a new main home within two years of the event.

 How and when do I repay the credit?

-You must file a Form 5405, First-Time Homebuyer Credit and Repayment of the Credit with your tax return for the year in which the change occurred.
+You must file a Form 5405, Repayment of the First-Time Homebuyer Credit (.pdf), with your tax return for the year in which the change occurred.
 You can report your change in ownership status by checking the appropriate box in Part III (Disposition or Change in Use of Main Home for Which the Credit Was Claimed) of the form.

 You have to repay the credit by including it as additional tax on the federal income tax return for the year in which the home stopped being your main home.
 For example, a taxpayer who reports a change of ownership occurring in 2010 must repay the first-time homebuyer credit, minus any payments they might have made to repay the credit, in their 2010 tax return.